-Temperatures exceeding 90 degrees Fahrenheit and relative humidities exceeding 90% are common during the summer months in Atlanta.
+Temperatures exceeding 90 degrees Fahrenheit and relative humidities exceeding 90% are common during the summer months in many climates.
 Such conditions are likely to affect athletes and spectators alike.

 What generates heat during exercise?

 No engine is 100% efficient.
 This means that some of the energy that is utilized goes not into work of the engine, but heat production.
 Skeletal muscle is an engine that is only 20% efficient when it converts ATP (adenosine tri-phosphate) into work.
 A great deal of the ‘combustion’ of ATP generates heat within the muscle.
 The higher the work rate, the greater the heat production.
 Consequently, the core temperature of the body must increase during exercise.
 Core temperature increases of 5 to 6 degrees are common with intense, prolonged exercise.